 HEADERS AND BODY: Before beginning to write the body, put subheads in place.
 Use Answer the Public and Google autocomplete to determine the questions that real people are asking related to your targeted keyword.
 Craft your subheads using these questions.
 Again, this type of planning and initial outline will guide both the reader and writer through the article.

-Along with headers, include bulleted and numbered lists, blockquotes and/or Pro Tips to break up the content for the majority of readers who are “scanners” by nature.
+Along with headers, include bulleted and numbered lists, blockquote, and/or Pro Tips to break up the content for the majority of readers who are “scanners” by nature.

-PRO TIP: When writing a post if something comes to mind that seems important, but it doesn’t fit within the outline put it in a virtual “parking lot” where these ideas will be available for further consideration and a source for future blog posts.
+PRO TIP: When writing a post, if something comes to mind that seems important, but doesn’t fit within the outline, put it in a virtual “parking lot” where these ideas will be available for further consideration and a source for future blog posts.

 INTERNAL AND EXTERNAL LINKS: Another SEO-friendly method is the use of internal (linking back to content or another blog article within your site) and exterior links (only to reliable sources on the internet).
-As a general rule of thumb, 1-2 interior and 4-5 exterior links are considered the norm in the 500-700 word range.
+Generally, 1-2 interior and 4-5 exterior links are considered the norm in the 500-700 word range.
 Use more for lengthier pieces.

 CONCLUDING SECTIONS: Do your best to close off each section in the body in a way that makes sense and that draws readings into the next section.
 Use the section conclusion to set up, and introduce the next section.
 This will not only reinforce the information you’re sharing but also helps keep readers moving through the post.

 SUPPORT SECTIONS USING IMAGERY: Scanning readers love pictures and photos.
 Using images is an entire blog post all by itself (parking lot?)
-Look for images, videos, infographics, or other visual media that supports the subject matter.
+Look for images, videos, infographics, or other visual media that support the subject matter.